-- Across New South Wales, freight volumes are predicted to at least triple by 2050, with a large portion of that growth expected to come from the region.60 - Much of the freight in the region travels on local and regional roads, some of which are failing under the pressure of freight movements, or limit the ability to move freight due to their condition or alignment.61 - Under existing conditions, a number of key freight routes within the Central West and Orana cannot currently support the use of HPVs, making the first and last mile access for freight vehicles a challenge for the region.^{62,63}
+- Across New South Wales, freight volumes are predicted to at least triple by 2050, with a large portion of that growth expected to come from the region.57 - Much of the freight in the region travels on local and regional roads, some of which are failing under the pressure of freight movements, or limit the ability to move freight due to their condition or alignment.58 - Under existing conditions, a number of key freight routes within the Central West and Orana cannot currently support the use of HPVs, making the first and last mile access for freight vehicles a challenge for the region.^{59,60}

 During the consultation workshop, participants noted the past changes to the region's profile.
 This growth has been underpinned by thriving industries producing historically significant outputs.
 The region boasts a diverse and vibrant industry profile.
-However, a lack of investment in freight infrastructure has been a hinderance to the success of the region, with participants highlighting poor connection and access to Sydney.
+However, a lack of investment in freight infrastructure has been a hinderance to the success of the region, with participants highlighting poor connection and access to Sydney, and observing significant transport constraints to the region's east.
+Some stakeholders noted in particular the value of mass transit infrastructure given constraints with the region's road network.
+Stakeholders also recognised the role that innovative technologies can play to help overcome the region's transport issues. and access to Sydney.
 The lack of current safe and efficient routes to Sydney highlights an infrastructure challenge for the region, where improved rail and road connections are expected to enhance opportunities.